agladstein/SimPrily/Manual.md

 `-v` = increase output verbosity.
 This includes 3 levels, `-v`, `-vv`, and `-vvv`
 `--profile` = Print a log file containing the time in seconds and memory use in Mb for main functions
 `-g MAP` or `--map MAP` = The location of the genetic map file
-`-a ARRAY` or `--array ARRAY` = The location of the array template file, in bed form
+`-a ARRAY` or `--array ARRAY` = The location of the array template file, in [bed format](http://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+The third column is used as the physical positions of the SNP for the pseudo array.

 ### Additional information on input arguments